 Climbing outside on big routes for the fastest time is definitely a thing but pretty unrelated to speed climbing as a sport.
 This is like a sprint on a track whereas outdoors is like a trail run.
 You can watch Alex Honnold and Tommy Caldwell trying for a speed record on the Nose in Yosemite in Reel Rock 14.

 The autobelay is the system the climbers use to get up and come down from the wall safely.
 A drum at the top contains a roll of strong fabric tape and a carabiner (metal clip) at the bottom.
 The climbers clip themselves into the carabiner which automatically locks to the tie-in point of their harness.

-The autobelay act very much like a seat belt in one sense that the tape is always being pulled up into the machine a little bit.
-This isn’t enough to pull the climber up but just enough to pull the tape in so there isn’t slack in the system.
+The autobelay acts like a seat belt as the tape is always being pulled up into the machine.
+This isn’t enough to pull the climber off of the floor, but just enough to pull the tape in so there isn’t slack in the system as they go up.
 Slack in a fall would mean a big jolt to the climber.

-When the climber falls or jumps there is a braking system that uses a high strength metal coil to arrest the fall and then slowly lower the climber.
+When the climber falls or jumps there is a braking system that uses a high-strength metal coil or a set of powerful magnets to arrest the fall and then slowly lower the climber.
 It’s rated for heavy people and big jumps so competitors don’t have to worry about huge leaps.